MAK20202021/Classification_Supervised-Learning/README.md

 ## Acknowledgement
-This exercise is for [IBM Machine Learning Professional Certificate Program](https://www.coursera.org/professional-certificates/ibm-machine-learning?).
+This project is for [IBM Machine Learning Professional Certificate Program](https://www.coursera.org/professional-certificates/ibm-machine-learning?).
 Thanks to Coursera and IBM for arranging this exercise to strengthen our knowledge.
 ## Installation
-This exercise needs Anaconda package(Anaconda3), Jupyter Notebook (6.1.4).
+This project needs Anaconda package(Anaconda3), Jupyter Notebook (6.1.4).

 ## File Description
 The source codes are as follows: